signalflatpak/signal/README.md

 - `.github/workflows/version_check.yml` is run daily to check for an updated upstream tag.
 If a new version is found, then a few files have a version variable replaced, the changes are committed, and a tag is pushed, and this triggers the second action.
 - `.github/workflows/build.yml` creates a release, builds the Flatpak bundle files, and builds the Flatpak repo.
 The Flatpak repo folder is pushed to the github pages branch of this repo, creating an auto updating Flatpak repository.

-To build by hand, you will need a Debian-based server.

 ## Installing dependencies

 This needs to be done every time on CI, but only once on a self-hosted system.
 You can use docker instead of podman but will need to modify the scripts or set aliases yourself.